How much can you save?

 Accelerated bonus depreciation is allowed, but solar can not be included in section 179.

-In North Carolina, no major state-wide solar incentives have been announced for businesses in 2024.
-There are, however, several Federal level incentives that businesses, nonprofits, and government organizations can be eligible for including:
+In North Carolina, no major state-wide solar incentives have been announced for businesses in 2026.
+There are, however, several limited time Federal level incentives that businesses, nonprofits, and government organizations can be eligible for including:

 • 30% Federal Solar Tax Credit